BPASA

 Recovery of central rocket is good, using deployment bag and 7' chute.

 The Nitros quickly filled the sky, shooting off in all directions.
 One even headed straight down and pranged under power.
-That's why everyone was 200+ feet back.
 It may have been bumped, turbulence and wind were big factors too.
 This Nitro was the only thing damaged in the flight.

 Unfortunately, the onboard video camera shut off before the flight took off.